eg-ayoub/rpcsx/.github/USAGE.md

 ## Creating a log

-### You can use this flag if you encountered a segfault for debugging purposes.
+### You can use this flag if you encountered a segfault for debugging purposes

 ```sh
 --trace
 ```

-### You can redirect all log messages to a file by appending this command:
+### You can redirect all log messages to a file by appending this to the command

 ```sh
 &>log.txt